 Figure 1: Male and female bitSnap™ connector pinouts

 All inputs must be high impedance.
-The input impedance must be equal to or greater than 1 M (megOhm).
+The preferred input impedance must be equal to or greater than 1 M (megOhm).
+It is acceptable to have a lower impedance if the circuit design does not permit 1 M. In these cases, the input impedance may be no lower than 100 K.

 Figure 2: Example of an input stage, included in the Eagle templates

 All outputs must be low impedance, with symmetric drive characteristics (yields same performance when either sinking or sourcing current.)
 The output impedance must be less than 100 ohms.
 This is typically achieved by using a buffer or follower circuit at the output.
 Outputs must never be allowed to float.
+Outputs must be rail-to-rail.

 Figure 3: Example of an output stage, included in the Eagle templates